melvint-comp/United-Hacks-V6/README.md

 Yet interaction quality directly affects:

-    - Mental Health,
+    - Mental Health
-    - Team Performance,
+    - Team Performance
-    - Education,
+    - Education
-    - Relationships,
+    - Relationships
-    - Global Collaboration,
+    - Global Collaboration
-    - And much more of your life.
+    - And much more of our lives.

+---

 ### The Vision

 Resonance aims to become a universal interaction layer that can be embedded into:

-    - Messaging platforms,
+    - Messaging platforms
-    - Video conferencing tools,
+    - Video conferencing tools
-    - Educational systems,
+    - Educational systems
-    - Workplace collaboration software, and
+    - Workplace collaboration software
-    - Mental health and coaching tools.
+    - Mental health and coaching tools

 In the long term, Resonance will:

     - Analyze conversations in real time
-    - Provide empathy-aware feedback,
+    - Provide empathy-aware feedback
-    - Adapt across cultures and contexts, and
+    - Adapt across cultures and contexts
-    - Help humans communicate, not just more, but better.
+    - Help humans communicate, not just more, but better

+---

 ### In This Hackathon (Phase 0)